RE

 Religious Education Curriculum

 Religious Education is a compulsory subject and forms part of the National Curriculum to which every pupil should have access.
 It can provide the foundation for many people’s lives and promote acceptance and understanding of other beliefs.
 Through the teaching of RE we aim to promote the spiritual, moral and cultural development of all pupils.
-The RE syllabus that we are currently following at Swanland Primary school is the ‘Agreed Syllabus for Hull and East Riding 2016’.
-At Swanland Primary School, we enable children to develop a sound knowledge for the following major religions; Christianity, Islam, Hinduism, Judaism, as well as Humanists who follow no religion.
-Both religious and non-religious world views are studied.
+The RE syllabus that we are currently following at Swanland Primary school is the ‘Agreed Syllabus for Hull and East Riding 2022’.
+At Swanland Primary School, we enable children to develop a sound knowledge for the following major religions; Christianity, Islam, Judaism, Hinduism, Sikhi and Buddhism, as well as worldviews, Humanism and Environmentalism.
 Children reflect on what it means to have a faith and to develop their own spiritual knowledge and understanding.
 We help children learn from religions as well as about religions.

 RE Curriculum